 So, you want to get a new dog for your family.
-If you’re like most people, you’ve thought about buying a pooch from a reliable pet store or a reputable breeder.
+If you’re like most people, you’ve thought about buying a pooch from a reputable breeder.
 But before you buy, why don’t you consider adopting a dog from a shelter instead?

-Although getting a new pooch from a pet store or dog breeders may seem like a great idea, opening your home to a rescue dog has its benefits too.
+Although getting a new puppy from a breeder may seem like a great idea, opening your home to a rescue dog has its benefits too.
 Adopting a shelter dog can be equally rewarding, maybe even a better addition to your household.

 Plus, according to the ASPCA, roughly 25% of all shelter dogs are purebred.
 So, if it’s a specific breed you’re hoping to bring home, chances are you’ll find him in a shelter, too, not just from a breeder or pet store.